zagorski32611/solidity-workshop-1/blogs/2017-07-26-constructors-classes-and-contracts.md

 }
 ```

 This can be run in Remix, just copy the code, deploy `A`, copy its address, then deploy `B` and pass the address of `A` (inside double quotes) as the constructor parameter.
 When that is done, calling the `caller` function on `A` will return the address to `B`.
 This means that `B` must have had a reference to the contract account of `A` during the execution of `f`, which takes place while `A` is still being initialized - which means it had no runtime code in the account at that time.
-This means that certain security features provided by Solidity would not have been in effect.
+This in turn means that certain security features provided by Solidity would not have been in effect.

 Let's exploit this in a fairly benign way by sending some ether to a non `payable` contract: